Average Reading Time: 3 minutes and 19 seconds

 In another study of more than 10,000 adults in 14 countries in Europe, Scandinavia and Australia, researchers compared children who grew up on farms to children that grew up in suburbia or the city.
 They found that children who grew up on farms were: (8)

-- 54 percent less likely to develop asthma or hay fever compared to other groups
+- 54 percent less likely to have hay fever

 - 57 percent less likely to have nasal allergies